A busy year for the Côte-Vertu garage project team!

 We must add a switch in the forebay cavern, which will allow trains to be routed straight to the departure platform.
 This addition will allow us to put trains into service faster.

-This step will eventually require the temporary closing of Côte-Vertu station.
-We will also take the opportunity to do major repairs in the station.
+This step will eventually require the temporary closing of Côte-Vertu station in the summer of 2020.
+We will also take the opportunity to do major repairs in the station beginning the winter of 2020.
 We are drawing up an action plan that will allow you to use bus and métro services during this period.
 The information regarding the closing will be communicated on our website.

 To minimize the impacts for the clientele, the closing is scheduled during the summer.
 This is one of the least busy periods of the year.
 We will keep you informed of the solutions put in place to transport you by bus and métro.
 The addition of elevators in Du Collège station will ensure easier access to the métro.